Yard Waste Preparation Guidelines

 What is Grasscycling?

-Grasscycling involves leaving the grass clipping on your lawn, to fertilize the grass and return their nutrients to the lawn.
-Grasscycling is an alternative to throwing away the valuable nutrients in your grass.
+Grasscycling involves leaving grass clippings on your lawn after mowing, to fertilize the grass and return nutrients to the lawn.
+Grasscycling is an alternative to throwing away the valuable nutrients in grass.

 Each year, the average lawn generates eight tons of grass clippings per acre.
 Your grass clippings can account for as much as 50% of your yard waste during the peak growing season.
 You can leave these clippings on the lawn to feed the soil.
-This practice is known as "grasscycling."
 It enhances the health of your lawn by adding moisture and acting as a natural fertilizer.
 It also saves you time – no more bagging clippings and dragging them to the curb!

 - Mow your lawn to between 2 and 2 ½ inches to hide clippings.
 Cut no more than 1/3 of grass height to keep clippings small.
 Leave the clippings on the lawn.
 They will break down quickly and not result in thatch.
 Mow the lawn when it's dry to avoid clumping.